 - insulin-independent diabetes;

-- secondary SD.
+- secondary DM.

 The principles of treatment of latent diabetes in adults are similar to the treatment of DM1.
 First of all, the importance of modifying behavioral factors is explained to patients: diet, increased physical activity.
 Hypoglycemic drugs are not prescribed for LADA, since they contribute to the rapid depletion of the β-cells of the pancreas.